Nuni96/clipper-app/README.md

 3. To run backend\
-   -cd clipper-app-backend\
+   - cd clipper-app-backend\
-   -go run main.go
+   - go run main.go

 4. To run frontend\
-   -open new terminal and in root directory type in terminal:
+   - open new terminal and in root directory type in terminal:
-   -npm start
+   - npm start